 Train Booking System

 My role in this was building the desktop app, web app, and co-authoring a Java library that handled our API connections that we could simply import to every project.
-This was my first introduction to developing with and for an API, and whilst we used very different frameworks to those I use now the experience was informative.
+The primary lesson I took from this course was, well, which frameworks to avoid.
+I'd be content to not touch Java Swing or Kotlin for the rest of my career.

 This was created purely as an exercise to see if I could.
-It was used very briefly in a Dungeons and Dragons session I wrote, but the project ended there with vague plans that I could take concepts from it to apply to bigger projects as needed.
+It was used very briefly in a Dungeons and Dragons session, but the project ended with vague plans that concepts from it could be taken to apply to bigger projects as needed.

-In preparation for my placement here, I taught myself the basics of Rails and created a test application (following Michael Hartl's wonderful tutorial).
+In preparation for my placement at Plymouth Software, I taught myself the basics of Rails and created a test application (following Michael Hartl's wonderful tutorial).
 The application earned the colloquial name 'Young Forest' following it's deployment to Heroku.
-I have since been able to expand upon this, and use it as a testing ground for for significant changes in other projects.

 Learning about so many new technologies made me excited to try them outside of work.
 So I made this!